Machine gun

 A machine gun (MG) is a fully automatic and rifled firearm designed for sustained direct fire.
-Automatic firearms of 20 mm caliber or more are classified as autocannons rather than machine guns.
+Automatic firearms of 20 mm caliber or more are usually classified as autocannons rather than machine guns.

 As a class of military kinetic projectile weapons, machine guns are designed to be mainly used as infantry support weapons and generally used when attached to a bipod or tripod, a fixed mount or a heavy weapons platform for stability against recoil.
 Many machine guns also use belt feeding and open bolt operation, features not normally found on other infantry firearms.

-Machine guns can be further categorized as light machine guns, medium machine guns, heavy machine guns, general-purpose machine guns, and squad automatic weapons.